One-step learning algorithm selection for classification via convolutional neural networks: Prior Work on Meta-learning for Classifier Selection

-It is important to notice that, although meta-learning have been usually applied for algorithm recommendation in classification \cite{Wang2014,ZHU2018171}.
-Other machine learning tasks in which meta-learning has shown good results include regression \cite{Lorena2018}, time series analysis \cite{LEMKE20102006}, data stream mining \cite{ROSSI201452}, and clustering \cite{gabbay2021isolation,LEE2013208,PIMENTEL2019203}.
+It is important to note that, although meta-learning has usually been applied for algorithm recommendation in classification \cite{Wang2014,ZHU2018171}, other machine learning tasks in which meta-learning has shown good results include regression \cite{Lorena2018}, time series analysis \cite{LEMKE20102006}, data stream mining \cite{ROSSI201452}, and clustering \cite{gabbay2021isolation}.
+The proposed meta-learning approach is discussed in the following section.